caseybrown89/transaction_scraper/README.md

 Parse HTML (e.g. a transactions page from your bank) into CSV format for compatibility with tools like YNAB

-## Supported pages
+## Supported banks and pages

-1. SoFi CC transactions
+1. SoFi, credit card transactions page - mode `sofi_cc`

 _Please PR to add more!_